Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Usually, I use Trustpilot to get information about a product.
 But in that case, there are barely 100 reviews of UBS on Trustpilot.
 They got a terrible average score of 1.5 stars out of 5.
 However, I do not think we can judge a bank of 3 million customers with 100 reviews.

-On the other hand, I know many expatriates that use UBS because they accept foreigners more than other banks.
-And all these people I know are pretty satisfied with the offer of UBS.
+On the other hand, I know many expatriates who use UBS because it accepts foreigners more than other banks.
+All these people I know are satisfied with UBS’s offer.

 Security